The Nixon Leaders Center Focus

 That initiative’s name has since changed and the program has expanded to include women and become a student coaching program designed to support the educational and professional aspirations of underrepresented populations of students enrolled at CFCC.
 The goals of the program are higher persistence, graduation and/or transfer rates and gainful employment for all participants.

 - Assist students in the navigation of the college enrollment process

 - Retain participating students at the college

-- Increase graduation rates for minority male students participating in the program
+- Increase graduation rates for minority students participating in the program

 - Assist participating students in career development and employment placement.

-Who Is The Nixon Leaders Center is Named After?
+Who Is The Nixon Leaders Center Named After?